The Interpretive Key to the 2,000 Year Old Hermetic Canon

 That the puzzle appears to have been solved based on the work of someone entirely outside alchemy leaves the deepest question.
 How could the alchemists have gained such precise knowledge of both the cycle in Nature and the means of bringing its core chemistry into form?

 We will revisit that question later in the book, but for now, the operative core of the Hermetic canon is closed.
-Rock, water, sulfur, and time remain at work.
+Rock, water, sulfur, heat, and time remain at work.

 *If you value the late nights and deep dives into all the “rabbit holes” I write about, your support is greatly appreciated.